isomerpages/cris-scri/news-and-events/workshops-and-training/_posts/2023-08-01-post-Distinguished Contributor Award for Clinical Research Coordinators 2023.md

 Please click [here](https://for.sg/award.) to complete the nomination form.

 Please note that all nomination forms will be submitted by SCRI to your Cluster Research Office for endorsement.
-Only succesfully endorsed nomination(s) will be tabled for review.
+Only successfully endorsed nomination(s) will be tabled for review.

-The nomination will be open from 1 August to 1 October 2023.
-Results will be announced in January 2024.
+The nomination will be open from 1 August to 1 October.
+Results will be announced in first quarter of the following year.

 _**ENQUIRIES**_